 There are three key elements of a collaborative law divorce.
 These elements are:

 - Agreement to Commit to the Process.
-Divorcing spouses begin the collaborative law divorce process by entering into an agreement.
+Divorcing spouses begin the collaborative law divorce process by entering into a contract.
 This agreement commits both spouses to negotiate in good faith according to the principles of collaborative law.
 If either spouse breaks this commitment and decides to go to court, then each spouse will be required to retain new divorce litigation counsel.

 As With Any Divorce, a Collaborative Law Divorce Requires Each Spouse to Hire an Attorney